SoroushSaghafi/Gytts.Home.PropertyManagement/README.md

 Logic App – used for business process automation, system integration and sharing data across clouds.

 Basically they are the same concept.
 Even creating an App Service and creating a Web App is identical.
 In reality, a Web App is a web application that is hosted in an App Service.

+Note: CORS can be added later at different levels whether Resource Group, App Service, API app or MAPI.

+Note: All web Apps, API Apps or Logic Apps will be deployed into a _.azurewebsites.net_ domain name.
+Note: Once you level up your API to a Managed API, it will be accessible through a _.azure-api.net_ domain name.